endrikacupaj/LASAGNE/README.md

     kacupaj2021lasagne,
-    title={Conversational Question Answering over Knowledge Graphs with Transformer and Graph Attention Networks}, author={Endri Kacupaj and Joan Plepi and Kuldeep Singh and Harsh Thakkar and Jens Lehmann and Maria Maleshkova}, booktitle={16th conference of the European Chapter of the Association for Computational Linguistics (EACL 2021)}, year={2021}
+    title={Conversational Question Answering over Knowledge Graphs with Transformer and Graph Attention Networks}, author={Endri Kacupaj and Joan Plepi and Kuldeep Singh and Harsh Thakkar and Jens Lehmann and Maria Maleshkova}, booktitle={16th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2021)}, year={2021}
 }
 ```